Mark Bertolini, a highly unconventional health insurance CEO, says yoga at work benefits the entire company. Here’s why your boss should endorse yoga.

 “We have this groundswell inside the company of people wanting to take the classes,” Mr. Bertolini said.
 “It’s been pretty magical.”

 Aetna is at the top of a monumental movement in the business world.
 Multinationals are beginning to introduce yoga and meditation lessons, and other emotional and spiritual courses.
 And it’s definitely true that yoga at work benefits everyone.
 But there are other positive courses that should be offered at work too.
-Google offers an emotional intelligence course for employees, while General Mills has a meditation room, and Goldman Sachs offers free meditation classes.
+Google offers an emotional intelligence course for employees, while General Mills has a meditation room full of meditation chairs, and Goldman Sachs offers free meditation classes.

 What’s most amazing about these courses is that they offer benefit to employer, employee and company alike.
 Meditation and yoga in the work place increase productivity, reduce stress, increase motivation and sense of wellbeing, significantly improve working relationships, and have led to companies seeing a marked increase in profit, which has allowed them to subsequently increase salaries.
 The benefits are clear and they’re across the board, not just across the boardroom.